 But even if you aren't an actor and want to get a good color or black & white picture taken, the principles are the same.
 A photograph is a minute slice of time preserved on some sort of viewable media, like a piece of photo paper.
 So it makes sense to be your best on photo day.

 First, you need to find a photographer.
 The best advertising is word of mouth.
 If you are an actor, find some headshots you like and find out who did them.
-If you can't find someone that way, check the trade publications like Backstage West/DramaLogue or ActorSite.com.
-There are plenty of ads by headshot photographers and publications like this can be wealth of information about the acting profession.
-Here in the Los Angeles/Hollywood area, you shouldn't be paying more that $300 for a photo session.
-You'll probably be paying less.Keep in mind that many photographers show their most dramatic photos.
+If you can't find someone that way, check the trade publications like Backstage/West.
+There are plenty of ads by headshot photographers and publications like these can be wealth of information about the acting profession.
+Here in the Los Angeles/Hollywood area, competition is keen and you should be able to find a photographer with reasonable prices.
+Keep in mind that many photographers show their most dramatic photos.
 These are impressive and show that the photographer has a certain amount of skill, but many agents prefer "safer" photos.
 The ultimate goal is a well-lighted, well-exposed photo that shows you in your best light (no pun intended), but which looks like you.
 It really irks a casting director to call someone in based on their photo and have them not look anything like the person in the photo.

 If you aren't sure about your make up, hire a make up artist who is experienced in still photography.
 Some photographers can refer you or may have a make up artist in the studio.
 Be wary of photographers who do the make up themselves.
 Don't let anybody give you a used puff or any eye make up that has been used.
 Bring your own eye make up.